Vonage/vivid/docs/contribution.md

         * [Read this](https://docs.github.com/en/github/using-git/updating-credentials-from-the-osx-keychain)
 * run `yarn` in order to build the repo once / bring the dependencies
 * run the following steps as the normal build-and-see flow:
-	* `yarn compile` - builds `css` from `scss`, compiles `ts` into `js`
+	* `yarn compile` - builds `css` from `scss`, compiles `ts` into `js` and performs other specific machinery
-	* `yarn dev:server` - runs dev server on `localhost` in order to see the demo pages
+	* `yarn start` - builds and runs a Stirybook locally in order to see the demo pages
-		* OR `yarn start` - this is a shortcut for `compile` and `dev:server`, for your convenience
 	* `yarn watch` - watches for changes in scss / ts files in src folders and recompiles whatever is needed (run in another terminal)
-* navigate to `http://localhost:5424/index.html` and start hacking with the components in the browser
+* navigate to `http://localhost:9000` and start hacking with the components in the browser
 * Welcome! :)
-* just before getting into the change, please make sure to branch out from the `develop` branch, giving your branch some good and descriptive name
+* just before getting into the change, please make sure to branch out from the main branch, giving your branch some good and descriptive name
-* during the coding time, it is best to sync with `develop` rather frequently, we'll do our best to keep it evergreen
+* during the coding time, it is best to sync with the main branch rather frequently, we'll do our best to keep it evergreen

 #### Coded, looks okay, now quality time

 In order to ensure certain level of quality we rely on automation.
 Our CI will run the checks on each of your pushes to remote, reflecting the current feature queality status.
 But even before you code hits the CI you can run some preliminary checks locally:
-* `yarn lint` - runs the linter (ESLint) on your code (I'm always surprised how it finds typos in my best crafted code :))
+- `yarn lint` - runs the linter (ESLint) on your code (I'm always surprised how it finds typos in my best crafted code :))
-* `yarn test` - runs test suite (Karma); this one will ensure that you've not broken stuff of anyone else; but it is even better to add you own tests to the new functionality too, trust us, you'll sleep better this way :)
+- `yarn test:chrome` - runs test suite (Karma); this one will ensure that you've not broken stuff of anyone else; but it is even better to add you own tests to the new functionality too, trust us, you'll sleep better this way :)

 > We do have a coverage collected (Istanbul) but its level is not yet enforced at this point.
 Full report may be found in a nice UI layout in the coverage folder after the tests ran.